kit-ipe/SoCks/tool/README.md

 ### ZynqMP_AlmaLinux_RootFS_Builder

-This builder is designed to build an AlmaLinux 8 or 9 root file system with yocto.
+This builder is designed to build an AlmaLinux 8 or 9 root file system.
 Furthermore, it allows to modify the base root file system by adding files built by other blocks like Kernel modules, device tree overlays and FPGA bitstreams.
 It is also possible to add external files to the root file system and to modify it in various ways with a custom shell script.

 #### Block Configuration